Flip, Flap, Flop! – Solari Fix.

 It was happily sitting pride of place in the cafeteria of my clients 15-Valley winery for those 13 years providing real-time updates to the grape tonnage received, and the occasional funny message, in its own retro-spectacular way.
 This was until a few weeks ago, when it failed to wake up at the start of vintage.

 Actually I was quite surprised it lasted that long given how old and fragile the individual units are, how quick and dirty the whole project was engineered, and how bad an environment it was in.
-So, as things were ticking over nicely and problems were minor, and ignoring my usual warranty rules, I got the guys to uninstall it and throw it in the back of my dodgy electric pickup for the bumpy 20KM journey back to my workshop.
+So, as support for vintage was ticking over nicely, and ignoring my usual warranty rules, I got the guys to uninstall it and throw it in the back of my dodgy electric pickup for the bumpy 20KM journey back to my workshop.

 After an age with an air compressor and vacuum cleaner, and with the unit fully dismantled in front on me on the bench now, the memories flooded back.
 I had just returned to electronic engineering in from a 15 year hiatus in IT and network management and my electronics lab at that point consisted of an old radio shack soldering iron, a fluke multimeter, a 5Mhz analog scope, a newly acquired EasyPIC 4 development kit from Mikroelectronika with MikroPascal for PIC and various out of date through-hole components and breadboards, that managed to survive shipping from the UK.
 All of course in my spare bedroom, so when they guys at Indevin dropped the box of displays on my desk and asked me to “make it work” I was all fired up to give it all a try.
 I managed to get something knocked-up and working, good enough, at least that a carpenter could mount it all in a neat cabinet and hide the warts.